 We can backdate Housing Benefit for up to one month, depending on the circumstances.
 However, you'll need to show that there were continuous good reasons why you weren't able to apply earlier.
 You must put any request to backdate payments in writing to us giving as much information as possible about why you were unable to claim earlier.

-If you're making a late claim because you have reached the qualifying age for State Pension Credit, we'll automatically start your benefit from three months before your application.
+If you're making a late claim and you, and your partner (if you have one), have reached the qualifying age for State Pension Credit, we can start your benefit from up to three months before your application.
 However, we cannot backdate Housing Benefit any further than three months, even if you have good reason for not applying at an earlier date.

 Use the state pension calculator to find out when you will reach the qualifying age.

 Our address is: